-Dr Kathie F Nunley
+Dr. Kathie F. Nunley

-of our students may be unaware that they bring with them, one
+of our students may be unaware that they bring with them, one of

-than one language is one that offers many cognitive rewards now and into old age.
+is one that offers many cognitive rewards now and into old age.

 who speak more than one language fluently throughout their life

-have better problem solving skills, better attention, improved
+have better problem solving skills, better attention, improved executive

-dementia, and other brain deterioration issues.(Bialystok, 2004,
+and other brain deterioration issues.(Bialystok, 2004, 2010) Children

-to read due to a stronger working memory.
+to a stronger working memory.
 (Swanson, 2006)

 more than one language is more complex than we first thought.
+Bilingualism

-language system in the brain.
+in the brain.
 Having more than one language housed in the brain

 puts tremendous pressure on the prefrontal cortex, that area of

 our brain that deals with working memory and executive function.

 For this reason, brains of persons who are bilingual have a constant

 mental workout in this particular brain region, (Penn, 2010).
 The

 result is no different than what happens when you work out any area

 of the body - strength and increased efficiency.

 reasons for this appear to be multiple.
 First, if you are fluently